Some common institutional goals, with examples of associated RIF-CS encoding, are provided below:

-- Identifier - if possible, assign a DOI to your data (ANDS offers a DOI Service).
+- Identifier - if possible, assign a DOI to your data using a DOI-minting service.
 DOIs uniquely identify a dataset and are considered best practice for the accurate capture of citation metrics.

 If you'd like the records in your data source to be harvested to the Data Citation Index take a look at the DCI encoding notes to ensure your records are ready to be harvested and can start accruing metrics.
 See also 3.
 Linking data to related publications.

 Example 2.1 xml encoding of CitationMetadata, with DOI as the Identifier

 Example 2.1 Research Data Australia display of the citation

 3. We want to link our published data to related publications - it may help drive up the citation count for our publications